tableau/tableau-postman/CONTRIBUTING.md

 1. Determine whether the existing environment variable file already has a variable for each resource the user will need to make the request.
 2. If you need to add a variable for your collection change, then for each method:

-   1. Fork the environment file and the collection.
+   1. Also fork the environment file.
    2. Add the variable to the environment file list

       ![Add the variable to the environment file list](assets/images/add_environment_variable.png)

-      Environment variable names in this collection are simple, lower case, hyphen separated descriptions of the resource they are pointed to.
+      > Environment variable names in this collection are simple, lower case, hyphen separated descriptions of the resource they are pointed to.

 3. Create a new request.
 4. Use the appropriate environment variables in the URI and request body of your request.

-For example, for the Add Tags to Data Source request, note that `{{site-id}}` uses an environment variable placeholder in the URI, and a `{{tag-name}}` placeholder in the request body.
+   For example, for the Add Tags to Data Source request,
+      note that `{{site-id}}` uses an environment variable placeholder in the URI, and a `{{tag-name}}` placeholder in the request body.

       ![Add tags to data source example](assets/images/add-tags-to-data-source.png)